Mathiofficial/TSA_EXP1B/README.md

 # Date: 23/08/2024
 # Name : Mathiyazhagan A
 ## AIM:
-To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data
+To perform regular differncing,seasonal adjustment and log transformatio on settle weather data

 ## ALGORITHM:
 1. Import the required packages like pandas and numpy